-Our focus on power generation equipment, energy storage systems, and other power products drives technological innovation, specialized engineering and manufacturing competencies.
+Our focus on power generation equipment, energy storage systems, grid services solutions and other power products drives technological innovation, specialized engineering and manufacturing competencies.
 Research and development (R&D) is a core competency and includes a staff of over 500 engineers working on numerous projects at various facilities worldwide.
-These activities are focused on developing new technologies and product enhancements, as well as maintaining product competitiveness by improving manufacturing costs, safety characteristics, reliability and performance while ensuring compliance with regulatory standards.
+These activities are focused on developing new technologies and product enhancements, as well as maintaining product competitiveness by reducing manufacturing costs, improving safety characteristics, reliability and performance while ensuring compliance with regulatory standards.
 We have over 35 years of experience using natural gas engines and have developed specific expertise with fuel systems and emissions technology.
 In the residential and light commercial markets, we have developed proprietary engines, cooling packages, controls, fuel systems and emissions systems.
-The Pika Energy and Neurio Technologies acquisitions have built out resources and expertise in the energy storage and energy monitoring markets.
-They provide advanced capabilities with power electronics and battery management software, along with proprietary inverter technologies and hardware and software for energy monitoring and management.
-We believe that our expertise in power equipment gives us the capability to develop new products that will allow continued diversification in our end markets.
+The Pika Energy and Neurio Technologies acquisitions have provided significant resources and expertise in the energy storage and energy monitoring markets, which has been leveraged to further advance the competencies in these areas as well as an increased focus on energy management.
+This includes advanced capabilities with power electronics and battery management software, along with proprietary inverter technologies and hardware and software for energy monitoring and management.
+We also have engineering and product management resources focused on evaluating and developing alternative technologies that could become commercially viable options for de-carbonized power generation over the long term.
+We believe that our expertise in energy technology solutions provides us with the capability to develop new products and services that will allow continued diversification in our end markets.